rschristopher/ischristtrue.com/src/truth.md

  which means Truth was
  something akin to a person.
-If there is a *spirit of truth*, then we should not ask,
+If there is a *spirit of truth*, then we should not just ask,
- "what is true?"
+ "what is truth?"
- we ought to ask
+ we should also ask
  "who is truth?"
 In fact, as we shall see,
  this is the only way